 From three to six years of age, a dog has really come into himself.
 He knows what feels good, what tastes good, and where to get what he wants.
 Adult dogs know how to settle into the good life with little fuss.

-- Most dogs have been evaluated by the volunteers for compatibility towards other animals and kids.
+Most adoptable dogs have been evaluated by shelter volunteers for compatibility towards other animals and kids.

 The Adolescent Age